rasterio/rasterio/docs/cli.rst

 Commands are shown below.
 See ``--help`` of individual commands for more details.

 bounds
 ------

-New in 0.10.
+Added in 0.10.

-The bounds command writes the bounding boxes of raster datasets to GeoJSON for use with, e.g., `geojsonio-cli <https://github.com/mapbox/geojsonio-cli>`__.
+The ``bounds`` command writes the bounding boxes of raster datasets to GeoJSON for use with, e.g., `geojsonio-cli <https://github.com/mapbox/geojsonio-cli>`__.

 .. code-block:: console